OpenRockets/web-dev-error-solutions/errors/mern/handling-typeerror-converting-circular-structure-to-json-in-a-mern-stack-application/README.md

+# 🐞 Handling `TypeError: Converting circular structure to JSON` in a MERN Stack Application

 This document addresses a common error encountered when working with a MongoDB, Express.js, React.js, and Next.js (MERN) stack application: the `TypeError: Converting circular structure to JSON` error.
 This error typically arises when attempting to serialize data containing circular references – where an object refers back to itself, either directly or indirectly – into a JSON format for transmission between server and client.
 This often happens when fetching data from MongoDB that includes nested objects with references pointing back to the parent object.